HadiAbbasi/HiLanguageManager/README.md

 }
 ```

-This is our json file of languages dictionary which contains all our required multi-language texts categorised by languages name and all texts have unique key!
+This is our json file of languages dictionary which contains all our required multi-language texts categorised by languages name.
 you have to pass unique key to your textboxes + HiLanguageManager.immediate_changer
-in this example we have to pass en|fa string for change in language!
+in this example we have to pass en|fa name to make change in language!

 ```
 {